Can I Use Sourdough Starter Straight from the Fridge?

 Experiment Results

-At the end of the experiment after baking and cooling, both loaves turned out almost identical in rise and taste.
-The one with the active starter was a little bit gummy in the crumb, meaning I should have baked it a few minutes longer.
 When baked for the same amount of time, the loaf with the unfed starter was not gummy.
 I’m not sure what would have caused that kind of difference– it’s possible the difference was something like an unnoticed variance in oven temperature during the baking process or a difference in the amount of stored heat in the baking vessel.
-I do not think it was likely related to the starter at all.
-Overall, both loaves were very good.

 I personally could not detect a difference in flavor.
 Some say an unfed starter will give a more sour taste.
 To me, the level of tang was the same in both loaves, but there’s more that can affect taste than just the details surrounding the starter.